MakeSchool-Tutorials/Code-Wizard-Castle-Tutorial/P03-Animate-Your-Castle/content.md

 ---

-title: "Get started with writing tutorials!"
+title: "Animate Your Castle"

-slug: getting-started
+slug: animate-castle
 ---

-### Step 4 - Adding Movement
 Right now your castle is pretty static, with no movement other than your wizard looking around.
 Let's bring things to life!

 First let's give your `wizard` the ability to walk around, by adding another property `walkSpeed` and then calling a helper function that will update the position for you.